Los Angeles Burglary Attorneys

 - The defendant’s criminal record

-Generally, prosecutors may charge individuals with either first-degree or second-degree burglary.
+Generally, California prosecutors may charge individuals with either first-degree or second-degree burglary.

 - First-Degree Burglary (Residential): First-degree burglary involves the burglary of an inhabited dwelling (house) or other residential property where people live.
 Penalties can include large fines up to $10,000 and up to 6 years in state prison.
 First-degree burglary is considered a strike under California’s three strikes law.